 10. A Trail that Links Us to Thousands of Other Canadian Communities

-Where: Along The Great Trail, starting in Tillsonburg and heading South past Otterville.
+Where: Along The Trans Canada Trail, starting in Tillsonburg and heading South past Otterville.
 Get the Route.

-Did you know that The Great Trail that connect thousands of communities across the country also runs through Oxford County?
+Did you know that The Trans Canada Trail that connect thousands of communities across the country also runs through Oxford County?

 Hop on in downtown Tillsonburg and ride it all the way out past Otterville.
 Along the way you'll see lush forest land, farms (shout out to Makkink's from #5 who has an entrance right along the trail), river systems and more.